 The best known is the Palace of Knossos near Heraklion, but there are also Phaistos, Gortyn, Malia, Zakros, Kommos, Lissos, Falassarna and a few more scattered around the island.

 As Crete became a part of the mighty Byzantine Empire for almost 1,000 years, there are over 300 Byzantine churches and other constructions all around.
-The most famous ones include Arkadiou Monastery, Chrissoskalitissa Monastery and Toplou Monastery, which produces great quality wines.
+The most famous ones include Arkadi Monastery, Chrissoskalitissa Monastery and Toplou Monastery, which produces great quality wines.

 In the 13th century, the Venetians arrived in Crete, and built fortresses all around the island.
-Many of them still stand in very good condition, such as the Fortezza in Rethymnon, the Venetian walls in Chania, and the Koules fortress in Heraklion.
+Many of them still stand in very good condition, such as the Fortezza in Rethymnon, the Venetian walls in Chania town, and the Koules fortress in Heraklion.
 Even if you are not overly interested in history, there is no way you won’t be impressed.

 Crete also has plenty of archaeological museums, of which the best is in Heraklion.
 Make sure you allow a couple of hours to explore the superb collection.

 In a nutshell, Crete has it all, and probably more.
 Try to have enough time to explore it, and you will definitely enjoy it.